It is essential to have accurate maps in any farming enterprise, particularly if you are planning to do precision farming.

 Geographical Information Systems (GIS), a system of synthesising information, uses maps and ortho rectified photography as inputs to generate data (ordinary photographs can lead to inaccuracies and GIS is about measurement).
 Other systems of mapping include the use of satellites and Topo-cadastral mapping.

-Your nearest agribusiness (e.g. VKB or OVK) will be involved in mapping and Geographical Information System, helping you to access farm and regional maps.
-Find contact details in the “Agribusiness” chapter.
+- Your nearest agribusiness (e.g. VKB or OVK) will be involved in mapping and Geographical Information System, helping you to access farm and regional maps.
+Find contact details on the “Agribusiness” page.

-- See the “Drones” chapter.
+- See the “Drones” page.
 One function of drones is mapping the layout of lands and property.

 Parastatal and government